 The High and Standard Options have no deductible.
-The calendar year deductible is \$100 per person under the Basic Option.
-Under a family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined per person covered expenses applied to the calendar year deductible for family members reach \$200.
+The calendar year deductible is \$100 per person for Prosper.
+Under a Self Plus One or Self and Family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$200.